amaandalau/pokedex/README.md

-# pokedex
+# POKEDEX
-A simple pokedex website made using Tailwind CSS test out the pokemon API :)
+A simple Pokedex website made using Tailwind CSS test out the pokemon API :)